 Which are the Best Greek Islands to Visit in September?

-All the Greek islands are unique, each with its own characteristics.
+All the Greek islands are unique, each with its characteristics.
 If you find it difficult which ones to choose, maybe the list below will help you especially if this is your first time in Greece.
 In terms of weather, the warmest islands will be Crete and Rhodes but all islands will be warm enough to swim in Greece in September.
 The islands of the Northern Aegean (Lesvos & Chios) or the Ionian might be slightly cooler than the hot waters in Crete or the Cyclades.

 The most popular Greek islands are Crete, Rhodes, Corfu, Santorini, Mykonos, Paros, Ios, and Zakynthos.
 That means that the islands will still be buzzing with nightlife in early September but much less after the 15th of September.
+Check out this 10-day island-hopping itinerary, including Mykonos, Santorini, and Naxos for more info on how to organize your trip.

 What to Do in Mainland Greece in September